invariantlabs-ai/docs/docs/index.md

 # Invariant Agent Security

 <div class='subtitle'>
-Integrate Invariant's contextual guardrailing for high-precision agent security, monitoring and reliability.
+Use Invariant Guardrails for high-precision agent security, monitoring and to ensure reliable and consistent behavior.
 </div>

 Invariant is a **security layer to protect agentic AI systems**.
-It helps you prevent prompt injections, data leaks, steer your agent's behavior, and ensure compliance with your organization's policies.
+It helps you to prevent prompt injections, data leaks, steers your agent, and ensures strict compliance with behavioral and security policies for your AI systems.

-You can **deploy Invariant within minutes using our hosted gateway**, to ensure quick response to agent security incidents and to get your agent ready for production.
+You can **deploy Invariant within minutes using our hosted LLM-level gateway**, to ensure quick response to agent security incidents and to get your agent ready for production.

 ### How Invariant Works